babu-cat/mosaico-templating-tool/README.md

     </div>
 ```

 NB: In real life instead of our sample, the 'Dear' and 'Sincerely' would also be translated strings in the language files.
-In the sample, the name of person signing the letter is 'John Doe' in English and 'Juan Doe' in both Catalan and Spanish.
+In the sample, the name of person signing the letter is 'John Doe' in English, 'Juan Doe' in Spanish and 'Joan Doe' in Catalan.
 All the templates produced will have a CiviCRM token for the display name of the addressee.
 CiviCRM will replace this {contact.display_name} token as it processes the output template for each recipient of a mailing.

 ___
 ## 3. Creating the configuration files